Yrmee/webshopProject/README.md

 # Personal Modern Webshop Project

 ```
-Note: Project is still in Progress.
+Note: Project is still a Work in Progress.
 ```

 ___________________